-> 1) denial of due process as protected by the Fifth and Fourteenth Amendments in a procedure which, if upheld by the US Senate, would inflict irreparable harm on the plaintiff by depriving him of his livelihood, reputation and public office, and
+1) denial of due process as protected by the 5th and 14th Amendments in a procedure which, if upheld by the US Senate, would inflict irreparable harm on the plaintiff by depriving him of his livelihood, reputation and public office, and

-> 2) by re-defining the Constitutional designation of “high crimes and misdemeanors” as the sole rationale for impeachment to include
+2) by re-defining the Constitutional designation of “high crimes and misdemeanors” as the sole rationale for impeachment to include

 a) allegations based on hearsay evidence which are too broad to be provable (“abuse of power”) and

 b) designation of the time-honored practice of Executive Privilege as “obstruction of justice”.